 AEG is a small company, which provides business consultancy to other businesses.
 When I worked for AEG, they needed a web system for handling their client’s complaints and suggestions.
 In this sense, I was designated to create software for managing their requests.
 Firstly, I understood the requirements and then designed the architecture.
 I have created the system which uses MySQL 4.0, PHP 4.3, and running under Apache 2.3.

-July 2009 – July 2015, University of Brasilia, Software Engineering with major in electronics, Brasilia, DF:
+March 2009 – July 2015, University of Brasília, B.S. in Software Engineering with Major in Electronics, Brasília, Brazil

 The course is a five-year program that covers classes ranging from hands-on programming to requirement analysis and project management.
 During my Bachelor course I took extra classes in digital systems and low-level programming, hence the major in electronics.
 I joined the embedded systems laboratory and worked with Samsung S3C2440 board in a bare metal environment to build a telemetry system.

 July 2013 – July 2014, Sungkyunkwan University (SKKU), Exchange Student in Computer Engineering, South Korea, Suwon